Protocol

 1. Overview

-LightChallenge is a stake-weighted, permissionless challenge protocol on the Lightchain network.
-Users create challenges backed by on-chain token stakes, submit real-world evidence (fitness activity, gaming results) off-chain, receive AI-powered verification through Lightchain’s AIVM inference network, and claim payouts based on verified outcomes.
+LightChallenge is a stake-weighted, permissionless challenge protocol on LightChain.
+Users create challenges backed by on-chain token stakes, submit real-world evidence (fitness activity, gaming results) off-chain, receive verification from a LightChain v2 worker (real LLM compute, signed JobCompleted event), and claim payouts based on verified outcomes.

 The protocol enforces three invariants: